Residence Hall Handbook

-Applies To - The visitation policy will apply to all guests - whether female or male - of a resident.
+- Applies To - The visitation policy will apply to any and all guests of a resident.

 Residence Halls - Visitation for Carr Hall, Centennial Village, Mary P. Massie Hall, Robert Massie Hall, Plaza Verde, and Texan Hall are as follows:

 - Sunday - Thursday - 8 a.m. - 12 midnight

 - Friday - Saturday - 8 a.m. - 2 a.m.